beaumontlab/antonie/README.md

 can be inferred from paired end reads, and in fact you'll have to concatenate both paired reads first.

+Also, Antonie can't yet deal with reads of varying lengths.

+Finally, Antonie may be of limited use for reads shorter than 75 nucleotides, as it hasn't been tried in that domain a lot yet.

 SAMPLE USE
 ==========